Image Clustering with External Guidance: Experiments

-We note that with the advance of pre-training and clustering methods, some classic datasets are no longer challenging enough for clustering.
-For example, our TAC achieves 98.2\% and 99.2\% clustering accuracy on STL-10 and ImageNet-10, respectively.
-Persistently pursuing performance gain on these relatively simple datasets might fall into the over-fitting trap, leading to poor generalization ability of clustering methods, which is also unhealthy for the clustering community development.
-Hence, we further introduce three more challenging image clustering datasets for benchmarking.
-We include two representative baselines SCAN~\cite{SCAN} and SIC~\cite{SIC} for comparison.
-For SCAN, we replace its first pre-training step with the pre-trained CLIP image encoder, and use its semantic clustering loss to train the cluster head.
-For SIC, as its source code is not released, we reimplement it following the details provided in the paper.
-Moreover, we also include the k-means and zero-shot performance of CLIP for benchmarking.

-The clustering results of TAC and baseline methods are provided in Table~\ref{tab: complex}.
+The clustering results of TAC and baseline methods on more challenging datasets are provided in Table~\ref{tab: complex}.
 Firstly, we observe TAC without additional training could consistently boost the k-means performance, which achieves a 10\% improvement in clustering accuracy on ImageNet-1K.
-Secondly, with the cross-modal mutual distillation strategy, TAC outperforms zero-shot CLIP and achieves the best clustering results on DTD and UCF-101.
-For example, compared with SCAN which solely mines clusters from the image modality, our TAC exhibits a 7.6\% accuracy gain on UCF-101 by exploiting the textual semantics.
-Compared with the previous CLIP-based image clustering method SIC, our TAC also outperforms it by 6.8\% in accuracy, demonstrating the superiority of the proposed paradigm.
-On the largest dataset ImageNet-1K, our TAC outperforms SCAN and SIC even without additional training, and the performance gap in clustering accuracy increases to 13.5\% and 11.2\% when TAC is further boosted with the proposed cross-modal mutual distillation strategy.
-Notably, the zero-shot CLIP yields better performance than our TAC on ImageNet-1K, given its advantage in the substantial prior knowledge of 1K class names.
-We further evaluate our TAC by replacing the selected discriminative nouns with prior class names.
-The results show that TAC successfully outperforms zero-shot CLIP when leveraging the class name priors, which demonstrates the superior zero-shot classification ability of TAC.
-Notably, TAC achieves inferior performance with the prior class names than retrieved nouns on the DTD dataset.
+Secondly, although zero-shot CLIP yields slightly better performance on ImageNet-1K given its substantial prior knowledge of 1K class names, TAC still achieves superior performance on DTD and UCF-101 without the class name prior.
 Such a result verifies the effectiveness of the proposed text counterpart construction strategy, as well as our observation that manually annotated class names are not always the best semantic description.